Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon

-We have presented a mesoscopic modeling framework for simulating high-density carbon nanotube networks with different structural morphologies and amorphous carbon content and to analyze their structural characteristics and conductivity in device applications.
+We have presented a mesoscopic modeling framework for simulating high-density CNT networks with different structural morphologies and amorphous carbon content and analyzed their structural characteristics and electrical transport properties.
 A diverse set of 32 CNT films was constructed, systematically varying chirality, tube length, network density, and aC content.
 The resulting structures were characterized by a set of geometrical and topological descriptors, and electrical current through the films was calculated with a nodal analysis framework.
-Additionally, we investigated the role of layering by comparing single- and multi-layer films, and found that its impact on connectivity and transport depends significantly on structural context, including chirality and tube length.
+Additionally, we investigated the role of layering by comparing single- and multilayer films and found that its impact on connectivity and transport depends significantly on the structural context, including chirality and tube length.
 To account for amorphous carbon, we introduced a simple yet effective modeling strategy enabling its integration into CNT films.